Australia’s No.1 entreprenerial progam is coming to France

 Since 2001, the Australian eChallenge has been stimulating new business prospects and encouraging young entrepreneurs to have a go at starting up their own business.
 Since its inception, the Australian eChallenge has had over 2370 participants in 530 start-ups with total cash and prizes worth more than $1.3 million.

-The Australian eChallenge is a business plan competition/ program run by the Entrepreneurship, Commercialisation and Innovation Centre (ECIC) and is targeted at university students from any discipline.
+The Australian eChallenge is a new venture accelerator run by the Entrepreneurship, Commercialisation and Innovation Centre (ECIC) and is targeted at university students from any discipline.
 The Australian eChallenge requires teams of two to six people to develop a business plan for a new, previously unfunded concept.

 The Australian eChallenge provides a proven teaching and learning environment that: